FRSH LAWSUIT ALERT: Levi & Korsinsky Notifies Freshworks Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

 NEW YORK, Dec.
-15, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Freshworks Inc. ("Freshworks" or the "Company") (NASDAQ: FRSH) of a class action securities lawsuit.
+22, 2022 /PRNewswire/ --Levi & Korsinsky, LLP notifies investors in Freshworks Inc. ("Freshworks" or the "Company") (NASDAQ: FRSH) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Freshworks investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of persons and entities that purchased Freshworks common stock pursuant to and/or traceable to documents issued in connection with the Company's initial public offering.
 Follow the link below to get more information and be contacted by a member of our team: